27 July 2017

 And later that night in Greensboro, I found myself perfectly vibrating at the perfect Bruce Springsteen concert on the perfect 10th row, which capped off the most perfect day of my life up to that perfect moment!

 I have won and lost my share of life's contests; but that was undoubtedly the greatest and most perfect "winning feeling" that I have ever experienced.

 Oh yeah, there's one more perfect little back story from that perfect day.
 My gal pal and fabulous author, Jamie Krzyzewski, was conceived that perfect night in the House of K!!!!!
 Good thing for us all I didn't pass the ball to Chip!

-The annual Blue Blood Rivalry 5K takes place September 23, 2017 in Chapel Hill.
-We want all fans to join together in a fun and competitive atmosphere while raising money for two amazing charities.
-This year, we have partnered with UNC Lineberger & Duke Children's.
-After the race, we will donate 50% of our gross profits toward both of these important hospitals.
-We appreciate everything they do not only for our community but for their global support.
-Help us thank them and register now!
+The annual Blue Blood Rivalry 5K takes place March 9, 2019 in Chapel Hill.
+We want all fans to join together in a fun and competitive atmosphere while raising money for the Special Olympics.
+After the race, we will donate 100% of our profits .
+Help us support them and register now!